moyolehuani/moyolehuani.github.io/_pages/about.md

 ---
 title: "About"
 permalink: "/about.html"
-image: "/assets/images/screenshot.jpg"
+image: "/assets/images/pim.jpeg"
 ---

-Hi, guys!
-The website you are previewing is a demonstration for Pintereso Jekyll theme and it is hosted on Github pages.
-There are various ways you can use Pintereso with your Jekyll website.
-Here are some of them:

-- blogging
-- curated resources
-- affiliate marketing
-- resume
-- portfolio
+Hey, this is my blog.
+I don't fully know what to put in here or how much I wish to share about me, but I've always loved blogging and such.

+Here are some of the things I probably will share:

-- photography
+- my life

-**Features**

-- 100% Github Pages Compatibility
-- Bootstrap 4.x
+- anime/manga/books/series reviews
-- SEO Integration
+- makeup reviews
-- Search
+- cooking recipes
-- Categories
+- my resume (probably)
-- Prev/Next Post
+- math
-- Pagination
+- code snippets

+**Things I Aspire to Be/Do**

-- Disqus Comments
+- A Mathematician
-- Sitemap
+- Comparative Mythology
+- Read tons of books
+- Have a successful makeup blog with the related social media
-- Feed
+- A functional adult
-- Formspree Contact Form
-- Pinterest, AddThis, Google Analytics
-- Font Awesome 5+
-- Cookie Consent & Privacy Policy
+- A Ñoldorín liquidator in Middle-Earth Chernobyl
+- Get a hold of my crippling ADHD

-Made with <i class="fa fa-heart text-danger"></i> by Sal @wowthemesnet.
-Thanks for your <a target="_blank" href="https://www.wowthemes.net/freebies-license/">support</a>!
+Made with <i class="fa fa-heart text-danger"></i> by me, with the help of a Jekyll Template listed below.

-<a class="btn btn-danger" href="https://github.com/wowthemesnet/template-pintereso-bootstrap-jekyll/archive/master.zip"><i class="fa fa-download"></i> pintereso.zip</a> <a target="_blank" class="btn btn-warning" href="https://www.wowthemes.net/donate/"><i class="fa fa-coffee"></i> Buy me a coffee?</a>